carbon-language/carbon-lang/docs/project/roadmap.md

 <!-- tocstop -->

-## Objective for 2022: finish 0.1 language, make it public
+## Objective for 2022: make Carbon public, finish 0.1 language

 We have two primary goals for 2022: